pubg/api-documentation-content/rst/making-requests.rst

 ...................
 **seasons/lifetime**

 The lifetime season ID can be used to get "lifetime" stats for a player.
 These are the same stats that are available in-game by choosing "Overall" while viewing your season stats.
-They include data beginning from when the Survival Title system was laynched:
+They include data beginning from when the Survival Title system was launched:

 - PC lifetime stats begin with season division.bro.official.pc-2018-01
 - Playstation lifetime stats begin with season division.bro.official.playstation-01